 One of the most popular colors in fashion and home design is black.You can learn how to create natural black dyes from plants and then use it to dye fibers and fabrics for your home, clothing, and craft projects.
 As with commercial dyes, you will need to take extra care when washing the finished project to keep black clothes black.

 Once you've mastered black dyes, try your hand at some other colors all made from natural plant material:Continue to 2 of 7 below.

 02 of 07

 The carob tree, Ceratonia siliqua, is a flowering evergreen shrub or tree.
 The seed pods may be crushed and used as a substitute for chocolate.
 The tree is native to the Mediterranean region including Southern Europe, Northern Africa, the larger Mediterranean islands, the Canary Islands, and Macaronesia.

 The pods can be purchased in bulk online from Amazon or at most natural or organic food stores.
 When boiled, they will produce a dark gray dye for cotton fabrics.
-You can determine the darkness by increased the number of pods boiled.Continue to 3 of 7 below.
+You can determine the darkness of the dye by increasing the number of pods boiled.Continue to 3 of 7 below.

 03 of 07

 Iris is a common and popular garden perennial and is widely found throughout Europe, the Middle East, northern Africa, Asia, and across North America.
 Iris colors range from white to yellow to pink to dark purple.
 The color of the flower does not make a difference in achieving a black dye from the roots.

 Most irises grow from rhizomes which can be divided to create new plants.
 It is the roots/rhizomes of iris that will produce a black dye.
 Boil the roots in water to create a black dye.
 Unfortunately, the roots cannot be planted successfully after boiling.Continue to 4 of 7 below.

 04 of 07